Lilypad-Tech/lilypad-docs/lilypad/hardware-providers/troubleshooting.md

 Resource providers are expected to have the [latest Lilypad version](https://docs.lilypad.tech/lilypad/hardware-providers/run-a-node#update-lilypad-version) installed on their systems.
 The installation instructions can be found [here](https://docs.lilypad.tech/lilypad/lilypad-testnet/install-run-requirements).

 To stay up to date with the latest releases, check the [updates-rp channel](https://discord.com/channels/1212897693450641498/1256179769356189707) in the Lilypad Discord or visit the [Lilypad GitHub](https://github.com/Lilypad-Tech/lilypad).
-Along the top menu, click the "Watch" dropdown and you will see a section named "Custom".
+Along the top menu, click the "Watch" dropdown, and you will see a section named "Custom".
 Selecting "Releases" will allow you to get notified of any new releases!

 ### Can Lilybit rewards be sent to another wallet?
 Will this function be added in the future?

-Currently it's not possible.
-However, its a very good feature request and the team is evaluating!
+Currently, it's not possible.
+However, it's a very good feature request and the team is evaluating!

 ### How do I change my Bacalhau version?